Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Experiments

 \subsection{Settings}

 \shortsection{Models, datasets \& metrics} We evaluate DiffCAP across three vision-language tasks: image captioning (IC), visual question answering (VQA), and zero-shot classification (ZSC).
-For IC and VQA, we adopt two large VLMs—OpenFlamingo (OF) \cite{awadalla2023openflamingo} with $9$B parameters and LLaVA-1.5 \cite{liu2024improved} with $7$B parameters.
-For ZSC, we utilize CLIP \cite{radford2021learning} with $88$M parameters as the backbone model.
-Our experiments are conducted on standard benchmarks: COCO \cite{lin2014microsoft} and Flickr30k \cite{plummer2015flickr30k} for IC, VQAv2 \cite{goyal2017making} and TextVQA \cite{singh2019towards} for VQA, and CalTech101 \cite{li_andreeto_ranzato_perona_2022} and ImageNet1K \cite{deng2009imagenet} for ZSC.
+For IC and VQA, we adopt two large VLMs—OpenFlamingo (OF)~\citep{awadalla2023openflamingo} with $9$B parameters and LLaVA-1.5~\citep{liu2024improved} with $7$B parameters.
+For ZSC, we utilize CLIP~\citep{radford2021learning} with $88$M parameters as the backbone model.
+Our experiments are conducted on standard benchmarks: COCO~\citep{lin2014microsoft} and Flickr30k~\citep{plummer2015flickr30k} for IC, VQAv2~\citep{goyal2017making} and TextVQA~\citep{singh2019towards} for VQA, and CalTech101~\citep{li_andreeto_ranzato_perona_2022} and ImageNet-R(endition)~\citep{hendrycks2021many} for ZSC.
 For both adversarial and clean evaluation, we randomly sample $500$ images for IC and VQA, while $1,000$ images are chosen for ZSC.
-We report Consensus-based Image Description Evaluation (CIDEr) \cite{vedantam2015cider} score for IC, VQA accuracy \cite{antol2015vqa} for VQA, and top-1 accuracy for ZSC.
+We report Consensus-based Image Description Evaluation (CIDEr)~\citep{vedantam2015cider} score for IC, VQA accuracy~\citep{antol2015vqa} for VQA, and top-1 accuracy for ZSC.

-\shortsection{Attacks} The attack is conducted in the \textit{gray-box} setting, where the adversary can access the gradients of the model but has no knowledge of the defense pipeline.
-For IC and VQA, we adopt a two-stage attack pipeline following \cite{schlarmann2023adversarial}.
-In the first stage, we apply $100$-step Auto-PGD (APGD) attacks \cite{croce2020reliable} in half-precision using multiple ground-truth captions or answers as supervision.
+\shortsection{Attacks} For IC and VQA, we adopt a two-stage attack pipeline following~\citep{schlarmann2023adversarial}.
+In the first stage, we apply $100$-step Auto-PGD (APGD) attacks~\citep{croce2020reliable} in half-precision using multiple ground-truth captions or answers as supervision.
 Samples that fall below a predefined performance threshold are excluded from further attacks.
 In the second stage, we conduct stronger single-precision APGD attacks on the remaining samples.
 This progressive strategy maximizes adversarial impact while remaining computationally efficient.
 For ZSC, we follow the AutoAttack framework, employing APGD with cross-entropy loss and targeted Difference of Logits Ratio (DLR) loss with $100$ iterations, respectively.
+The implementation of adaptive attack is articulated in \cref{more}.